-The more yes answers you have, the more you are heading down the pathway of discovering and utilising your strengths every day and around you.
+The more ‘yes’’ answers you have, the more you are heading down the pathway of discovering and utilising your strengths every day.

 If you got a few no answers – don’t stress!

-In another of Marcus Buckingham’s books Go Put your Strengths to Work, he says that 61% of people believe you will grow the most in your areas of greatest weakness.
-Buckingham himself calls this a myth.
+In one of Marcus Buckingham’s books, Go Put your Strengths to Work, he says that 61% of people believe you will grow the most in your areas of greatest weakness.
+Buckingham himself calls this a MYTH.

 What are your preconceived thoughts about strengths and weaknesses?
 Do you have the mindset of focusing mastering and harnessing your strengths or focusing on fixing your weaknesses?

-Do you struggle through fixing your weaknesses?
-Working on those areas that you find boring until you get it right?
-If so, it’s time to ask whether that behaviour serves you or not?
+Do you struggle through trying to fix your weaknesses?
+Working on those areas that you find boring until you get it right.
+If so, it’s time to ask whether this strategy is serving you or not?